cu-mkp/GR8975/_includes/syllabus.md

 * Tool:

-    * Omeka
+    * Viewshare

 **Homework assignment Feb 8:**

 * Assignment 4 (to be started during Lab 4 and due Feb 15):

-    * Prepare an Omeka exhibition with images of folio pages with metadata from previous week
+    * Prepare a Viewshare "view" with images presenting metadata from previous week

     * Add photos from related annotations’ reconstruction experiments